District English Learner Plan

 Transition:

 All EL students are given an annual assessment of English language proficiency.
-Currently, in the State of Ohio, ELs in grades K-12 are given the online Ohio English Language Proficiency Assessment (OELPA) during the months of February and March.
+In the State of Ohio, ELs in grades K-12 are given the online Ohio English Language Proficiency Assessment (OELPA) during the months of February and March.

 When an EL student achieves a composite score of Level 3 (Proficient) on OELPA, that student is exited from the ESL program.
 In order to help ensure academic success in the classroom, exited students are monitored by their ESL teachers for four additional years (see below).